nodejs/node/doc/api/buffer.markdown

 ### buf.toJSON()

-Returns a JSON-representation of the Buffer instance, which is identical to the output for JSON Arrays. `JSON.stringify` implictly calls this function when stringifying a Buffer instance.
+Returns a JSON-representation of the Buffer instance, which is identical to the output for JSON Arrays. `JSON.stringify` implicitly calls this function when stringifying a Buffer instance.

 Example: